rajanarora1999/Word-Analogies/README.md

 # Word-Analogies

-This Project Finds the word analogous to given word pair(Eg  man:woman:: king:?).
+This Project Finds the word analogous to given word pair(Eg  man : woman:: king:?).

 It Uses Word2Vec Model which is a pre trained model by Google.
 It has a 300 sized vector for each word.